-We have summarized the major changes to the new adopted rule below.
+We have summarized the major changes to the newly adopted rules of IL gaming laws below.

 IGB Section B: Goods and Services

 Section B provides more guidance to Terminal Operators of items that they may pay for or provide without committing an inducement.
 Many of the items reflect what the IGB understands to be current industry practice, and places a specific limit of $2,500 to the total cost of service and hardware that a Terminal Operator can provide to an Establishment to connect and operate the video gaming equipment.

 This section provides clarification on the process Terminal Operators must follow to have the authority to deduct certain approved expenses from an Establishment’s share of NTI.
 An express written agreement must be created to address the payment of a permitted shared cost.
 Reimbursements should not occur without an express written agreement between the Terminal Operator and Establishment.
 Unless permitted by local ordinance, Terminal Operators can no longer share in the cost of local VGT license fees.
 Terminal Operators are permitted to pay the license fees up front for a location, however the Terminal Operator must be fully reimbursed prior to an establishment receiving its share of NTI.

 The IGB specifies in this section that items of nominal value are defined to have an actual cost of $5.00 or less.
 The IGB notes that these promotional items, merchandise, and gifts must display the logo of the Terminal Operator and be solely for distribution to patrons.

 IGB Section B8 and B9: Exterior and Interior Signage